n0nx0x2n0nx0x2 - User's Manual

 Tip

-You can actually Copy a modified pattern from the pattern buffer into the clipboard, then discard the modification, and Paste the copy afterwards onto a different pattern slot.
+Some modes in n0nx0x let you modify the patterns without saving them to the memory immediately.
+You can actually Copy a modified pattern from the pattern buffer into the clipboard, then discard the modification, and Paste the copy afterwards onto a different pattern slot. |

 Note

-Powering OFF the x0xb0x, or restarting the CPU would erase its contents.
+The clipboard buffer is in RAM.
+Powering OFF the x0xb0x, or restarting the CPU would erase its contents. |

 Paste: